-Students will likely identify:
+Students will likely identify the following:

-Students may interpret this as:
+Students may interpret this as

-Students may ask:
+Students may ask the following:

 glucose, other complex carbohydrates, and fiber.
 Does it make sense to investigate these questions first?"

-Ask students to turn to a partner and share what they have heard about these types of food molecules.
-Students may know that some foods, like bread or potatoes, contain a lot of starch; bread and pasta are high in carbohydrates, and/or fiber helps make you poop.
-Others may know that glucose is something that diabetics monitor and eating sugary foods or foods high in carbohydrates makes the amount of glucose in their (diabetics') blood increase.
+Ask students to turn to a partner and share what they have heard about carbohydrates—specifically glucose, complex carbohydrates (you might offer starch as an example of a complex carbohydrate), and fiber.
+Students may know that some foods, like bread or potatoes, contain a lot of starch; bread and pasta are high in carbohydrates; and/or fiber helps make you defecate ("poop").
+Others may know that glucose is something that diabetics monitor, and eating sugary foods or foods high in carbohydrates makes the amount of glucose in diabetics' blood increase.

-Show slide 8 and share the Molecule Structure student activity sheet with students.
-Give students independent thinking time to observe the molecule structures and record similarities and differences between them.
-Then, assign students to small groups and ask them to share the similarities and differences they identified.
+Tell students you found molecular models of glucose, starch (a complex carbohydrate), and fiber that might help explain why some of the carbohydrate amounts change (glucose and other complex carbohydrates) and fiber does not.
+Share the Molecule Structure student activity sheet with students.
+Give students independent thinking time to observe the molecule structures and record similarities and differences among them.
+Then assign students to small groups and ask them to share the similarities and differences they identified.

 Students may say the large size of a fiber molecule might explain why our body's digestive system can't digest (break down) the fiber.
-Other students may focus on the smaller-sized glucose and starch molecules and say because they are smaller our digestive system has an easier time digesting them (breaking them down).
+Other students may focus on the smaller-sized glucose and starch molecules and say that because they are smaller, our digestive system has an easier time digesting them (breaking them down).